-The Drug and Alcohol Network provides a forum for clinicians, managers and consumers to work together to design and promote better healthcare for those seeking treatment for substance use issues.
+The Alcohol and Other Drugs Network provides a forum for clinicians, managers and consumers to work together to design and promote better healthcare for those seeking treatment for substance use issues.

 We work collaboratively to support the development of evidence-based innovative programs, frameworks and models of care to improve the quality and experience of care for consumers.